 9. Flabby flesh and foetal formation: body fluidity and foetal sex differentiation in ancient Greek medicine

 10. One-seed, two-seed, three-seed?
 Reassessing ancient theories of generation

 11. Phalli fighting with fluids: approaching images of ejaculating phalli in the Roman world

 12. A natural symbol?
-The (un)importance of blood in early Greek literature and religion
+The (un)importance of blood in early Greek literary and religious contexts

-13. Taste and the senses in Galen’s humours
+13. Taste and the senses: Galen’s humours clarified

 15. Breastmilk in the cave and on the arena: early Christian stories of lactation in context